toumorokoshi/greyhawk-language/docs/equivalents.rst

 Equivalents
 ===========

-This page outlines equivalents of concepts in one language in Murasaki.
+This page outlines equivalents of concepts in one language in Greyhawk.

 Preprocessor directives and constants
 -------------------------------------